tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 python3 prep.py
 ```

-Inspecting that csv, it should look something like this:
+Inspecting that csv, it should look something like below.
+The first record is likely from the [BuzzFeed article 'Should I get Bings'](https://www.buzzfeed.com/mollieshafer/should-i-get-bings).

 ```bash
 head -3 training_data.csv